SliceHack/docs/docs/util/rotation-util.md

 ## getDirection

-this function will return the direction off the player as a double based of the yaw. although this function is mostly used for the `MoveUtil.setStrafe` function.
+this function will return the direction off the player as a double based of the yaw. although this function is mostly used for the `MoveUtil.strafe` function.

 ```js
 RotationUtil.getDirection();